Yokohama Rubber (Thailand) Co., Ltd. (YRTC)

 Around the Industrial Estate, pineapple, mango and durian fields are scattered, indigenous products of Thailand, and it is a place of a beautiful natural environment.

-Now, Yokohama Rubber (Thailand) Co., Ltd. manufactures high-pressure hoses for construction machines, hydraulic hose pipes and Teflon hose pipes for automobiles, wind sealant materials for automobiles and sells to mainly ASEAN countries and India.
-In particular, in Thailand, we maintain a large share of high-pressure hoses for construction machines and wind sealant materials for automobiles.
+Now, Yokohama Rubber (Thailand) Co., Ltd. manufactures high-pressure hoses for construction machines, hydraulic hose pipes and Teflon hose pipes for automobiles and sells to mainly Thailand and ASEAN countries and India.
+In particular, in Thailand, we maintain a large share of high-pressure hoses for construction machines.

 As the surroundings of the Industrial Estate comprise an agricultural area, the Industrial Estate is required to have stricter standards for air and water quality than national standards and the Plant meets these standards.
-For maintaining safety, environment and quality, Yokohama Rubber (Thailand) Co., Ltd. holds OHSAS 18001, ISO 14001, ISO 9001, ISO/TS 16949 and JISQ 50001 certifications and continues to acquire them.
+For maintaining safety, environment and quality, Yokohama Rubber (Thailand) Co., Ltd. holds ISO 45001, ISO 14001, ISO 9001,and IATF 16949 certifications and continues to acquire them.

 Our company regulations set out the age at which recruitment of labor and work are possible.
 We use these provisions within the company regulations to educate our employees.